-For this note’s topic, we are going to focus on a few versions of the common brake options we offer for different caster series.
+For this week’s topic, we are going to focus on a few versions of the common brake options we offer for different caster series.
 I work very hard with my team to provide all of my customers with the best casters and wheels for their unique applications.
 I always strive to find a set up that provides maximum ease of rollability.
-One of the best compliments we can receive is hearing how great our casters and wheels are rolling, so sometimes in these situations we need to be able to make them stop rolling.
+One of the best compliments we can receive is hearing how great our casters and wheels are rolling, so sometimes in these situations, we need to be able to make them stop rolling.
 In the sections below, we will highlight a handful of brake options that we often recommend to our customers to help you determine which brake would be the right fit for you.

 Starting with the cam brake, this is a brake that is activated from the side of the caster.
 When you turn or push down on the brake lever, its design forces the lever to push against the fork of the rig causing it to compress and squeeze the wheel.
 This brake design creates a locking force against the wheel hub to hold loads securely.
 The larger foot pedal makes the brake easy to operate, provides better foot placement, and can be activated from either end of the pedal for greater convenience.